obophenotype/uberon/README-editors.txt

 larger quotas are possible (we need to manage large OWL files for releases).

+Note: currently googlecode sucks for web viewing of diffs of obo (let alone owl).
+SF is actually much better here.

 We could simply move everything to sf svn, but sf has less features and many don't work well.